idealo/imagededup/CONTRIBUTING.md

 You may look through the [GitHub issues](https://github.com/idealo/image-dedup/issues) for feature requests.

 ## Pull Requests (PR)
-1. Fork the repository and a create a new branch from the master branch.
+1. Fork the repository and create a new branch from the master branch.
-2. For bug fixes, add new tests and for new features please add changes to the documentation.
+2. For bug fixes, add new tests and for new features, please add changes to the documentation.
-3. Do a PR from your new branch to our `dev` branch of the original Image Super-Resolution repo.
+3. Do a PR from your new branch to our `dev` branch of the original Imagededup repo.

 ## Documentation
 - Make sure any new function or class you introduce has proper docstrings.